 All major subs shall be required to work in BIM authoring software.
 Typically this includes MEP and fire protection.
-Other subs that shall be required to produce and update BIMs are structural subs, elevator installation, and subs working on the building skin.
+Other subs that shall be required to produce and update BIMs are

 The contracting team is required to update the BIM model to reflect actual products being installed.
 They are required to update the information required of the AE as well as the addition of serial numbers for equipment.
 When required by the facility management team RFID and/or Bar Codes shall be affixed to equipment.